danb235/mediatidy/README.md

 ## About

 Point **mediatidy** at your movie or TV show directory and it will do the following (any file deletion requires your approval):
-* Delete all non-video type files
+* Delete all non-video type files.
-* Delete all corrupt/incomplete video files
+* Delete all corrupt/incomplete video files.
-* Delete all sample files
+* Delete all sample files.
-* Process files to find dupes; keep the highest quality of the dupes and delete the rest
+* Process files to find dupes; keep the highest quality of the dupes and delete the rest.

 Coming soon:
-* Delete files under a specified size
+* Delete files under a specified size.
-* Directory tidy
+* Tidy up your media directories.
+* Media files view.
+* Ability to rename files.

 <!-- ## Current Assumptions

 * Your movie files follow a similar naming pattern (such as `Young Frankenstein (1974).mkv`) -->

-## Environment Setup (OSX)
+## Setup
 ### Dependencies

 [NodeJS](http://nodejs.org/) and [ffmpeg](https://www.ffmpeg.org/) are required to run mediatidy.
-Find the installers and install the latest versions; or install [homebrew](http://brew.sh/) and easily install what you need with the following:
+Find the installers and install the latest versions; If using Mac OSX consider installing [homebrew](http://brew.sh/) and easily install what you need with the following:

 ```